ballerina-platform/module-ballerinax-salesforce/sfdc/Package.md

 Connects to Salesforce from Ballerina

 ## Package overview

-The `ballerinax/sfdc` is a [Ballerina](https://ballerina.io/) connector for Google Drive.
+The `ballerinax/sfdc` is a [Ballerina](https://ballerina.io/) connector for Salesforce.
+It is comprised of the following capabilities.

-This package performs CRUD operations for SObjects, query using SOQL, search using SOSL and, describe SObjects, and organizational data through the Salesforce REST API.
-Also, it supports adding bulk data jobs and soap api operations.
+* Perform Salesforce operations programmatically through the Salesforce REST API.
+Users can perform CRUD operations for SObjects, query using SOQL, search using SOSL and, describe SObjects and organizational data.
+The `ballerinax/sfdc` module provides this capability.
+* Perform Salesforce bulk operations programmatically through the Salesforce Bulk API.
+Users can perform CRUD operations in bulk for Salesforce.
+The `ballerinax/sfdc.bulk` module provides this capability.
+* Perform Salesforce operations programmatically through the Salesforce SOAP API which is not supported by the Salesforce REST API.
+The connector is comprised of limited operations on SOAP API.
+The `ballerinax/sfdc.soap` module provides this capability.
+* Listen for Salesforce events and process them.
+Internally Bayeux protocol is used for polling for events.
+The `ballerinax/sfdc` module provides this capability.

 ### Compatibility
 |                     | Version         |